Clarity logoClarity logoClarity

 Asset allocation — how you split money between stocks, bonds, crypto, and cash — determines 90% of your returns.
 Here's how to build yours by age and risk.

-Asset allocation; how you divide your money between stocks, bonds, real estate, and other asset classes; is the single most important investment decision you'll make.
+Asset allocation; how you divide your money between stocks, bonds, real estate, and other asset classes; is one of the main investment decisions you'll make.
 Studies show it determines over 90% of your portfolio's long-term performance.
 Not which stocks you pick.
 Not when you buy.
 How you allocate.

 Asset allocation is how you divide your investments across different asset classes; stocks, bonds, real estate, crypto, and cash.
 Research by Brinson, Hood, and Beebower found that asset allocation explains over 91% of the variation in portfolio returns over time, making it far more important than individual stock selection or market timing.
 The right allocation depends on your age, risk tolerance, time horizon, and financial goals.